Lectures on Jacques Herbrand as a Logician

 Regarding the work on formal logic of \herbrandname\ \herbrandlifetime, our following lectures will provide a lot of useful information for the student interested in logic as well as a few surprising insights for the experts in the fields of history and logic.

-As \herbrandname\ today is an idol of many scholars, right from the start we could not help asking ourselves the following questions: \ Is there still something to learn from his work on logic which has not found its way into the standard textbooks on logic? \ Has everything already been published which should be said or written on him? \ Should we treat him just as an icon?
+As \herbrandname\ is an idol of many scholars today, we cannot help asking ourselves the following questions: Is there still something to learn from his work on logic which has not found its way into the standard textbooks on logic?
+Has everything already been published which should be said or written on him?
+Should we treat him just as an icon?